tanteckfang/tp/docs/UserGuide.md

     - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

 ### Telehandle Format Requirement
-1. Must start with a "@".
-The first character preceding the "@" cannot be a number.
+1. Telehandles must start with '@', cannot contain spaces.
 2. It should consist of letters, numbers, and underscores only.
 3. No other special characters are allowed.
+4. Additionally, telehandles cannot consist of only numbers and underscores.

 ### Tag Format Requirement
 Only 3 types of tags are accepted:<br/>